-SPRING CITY, Tenn. – The Tennessee Valley Authority’s Watts Bar Nuclear Plant Unit 2 began a scheduled refueling and maintenance outage on Saturday, Oct.
-28, after producing more than 6.2 billion kilowatt-hours of electricity since the start of commercial operations in October 2016.
+SPRING CITY, Tenn. – The Tennessee Valley Authority’s Watts Bar Nuclear Plant Unit 2 safely began a scheduled refueling and maintenance outage late Friday evening after generating more than 13.7 billion kilowatt-hours of carbon-free energy during 490 days of operation.

-An additional 1,000 TVA and contract employees are supplementing the site’s regular staff during the outage.
-More than 12,000 work activities are planned, including loading new fuel assemblies, performing inspections of the unit’s reactor equipment and steam generators, maintenance of plant equipment, and additional equipment upgrades.
+More than 10,000 work activities are planned, including the loading of 92 new nuclear fuel assemblies, performing inspections of reactor components and steam generators, maintenance of plant equipment, and installing unit enhancements.

 Watts Bar Unit 2 is one of seven TVA nuclear reactors.
 TVA’s nuclear fleet is the third largest in the nation, safely and reliably providing more than 40% of all electricity TVA generates.
 Combined with other parts of TVA’s diverse generation system, nuclear power is the major contributor as the agency drives to be net-zero by 2050.